 *All withdrawals, after the add/drop (refund) period, including "unofficial withdrawals" (no longer attending class), will be counted as attempts.
 Students falling below the above standards will be ineligible for financial assistance unless they are approved for a waiver due to unusual circumstances.

 In addition to meeting the requirements for Title IV satisfactory academic progress, students must also meet the following standards of satisfactory academic progress for state aid programs (TAP, APTS and EOP).

 Requirements for State Academic Progress and Pursuit

 When you apply for federal financial aid, your answers to certain questions will determine whether you're considered dependent on your parents or independent.
 If you are considered to be dependent on your parents, according to federal guidelines, you must report their income and assets as well as your own.
 If you are independent, you must report only your own income and assets (and those of your spouse, if you are married).

-You are an independent student for federal financial aid purposes if at least "one" of the following applies to you:
+You are an independent student for federal financial aid purposes for the 2022-2023 aid year if at least "one" of the following applies to you:

 - Student is married or separated (but not divorced) as of the date of the application.

 - At the beginning of the 2022-2023 school year, the student will be enrolled in a master's or doctoral degree program (such as an MA, MBA, MD, JD, PhD, EdD, or graduate certificate, etc.).